Stock market today: Asian markets forge higher after Fed's first rate cut in over 4 years - Local News 8

 The Bank of Japan and the Bank of England are also holding monetary policy meetings this week.
 Neither central bank is expected to move on rates, though the language of what the officials say could be an indicator of later moves and still influence markets.

-Because the Fed’s half-percentage point rate cut was so well telegraphed and because markets had already climbed so much in anticipation, Wall Street’s reactions to the 180-degree turn on its policy rate were relatively muted.
+Because the Fed’s half-percentage point rate cut was so well telegraphed, markets had already climbed in anticipation.
+So, Wall Street’s reactions to the 180-degree turn on its policy rate were relatively muted.

 “Markets barely reacted to the Fed’s 50 (basis point) rate cut, on balance, and our base case is that further cuts won’t move the needle too much either,” Thomas Mathews of Capital Economics said in a commentary.